 Activation is igniting something that already exists but needs a spark.

 Activation is a process for helping people unleash the best of themselves into the world.

 I used the word activation because it’s a different way to view what leaders believe about motivation.
 Many leaders have a belief that they must say or do something motivational to energize and engage their people to work hard and achieve.
 The research is very clear.
 You do not motivate someone directly.
 Rather, you create relationships, interactions, environments, and experiences that activate the natural motivation and energy a person already has within themselves.

 The new science of motivation takes us back to the root of who we are as humans.
 It takes us back to how we were created and who we are as people.
-We are people that have brains that are wired to be interdependent and to find an internal satisfaction and enjoyment from helping others to not just survive but to thrive.
+We are people with brains that are wired to be interdependent and to find an internal satisfaction and enjoyment from helping others — to not just survive, but to thrive.

 Think back to a time that you helped someone and didn’t expect anything in return.
 It could have been when you helped someone with a work problem.
 It could have been a time when you gave money or time to someone who was in need.
 Do you remember the sense of satisfaction, enjoyment, and happiness you had when you helped, realizing the impact of your actions?

 There is a reason you felt the way you did.
 It’s because you tapped into the core of who you are.